fusebit/everyauth-express/docs/slack.md

 # Slack

-EveryAuth is the easiest way to call Slack APIs from your app without learning OAuth.
+EveryAuth is the easiest way for your app to access Slack APIs.
 Make sure to follow the [EveryAuth setup instructions](../README.md) before adding Slack support to your app.

 ## Authorize access to Slack